NikosAlexandris/i.landsat.import/README.md

 i.landsat.import pool=scenes --v -s
 ```

-The module will fail if, among the scenes, it will detect one with a projectio
+The module will fail if, among the scenes, it will detect one with a projection
-that does not match the one of the current Location!
+that does not match the current Location!
 Moving the scene out of
 the "pool" directory, will let the module (re-)run successfull.
 If, however,
 the user knows that the suspicious scene is indeed in the same projection, as
 the Location's one, the -o flag will override this check.